 The SWS Rocky Mountain Chapter includes the states of Colorado, Montana, New Mexico, Utah, and Wyoming.

-Are you interested in hosting an event for the Rocky Mountain Chapter?
-We are always in need of someone to help host events for the Rocky Mountain Chapter, such as a field trip, pub talk, or volunteer event.
-Let Ryan Hammons know if you have any ideas for events that you would like to coordinate (firstname.lastname@example.org).
+Are you interested in hosting an event for the Rocky Mountain Chapter, such as a field trip, pub talk, or volunteer event?
+Contact Becky Pierce if you have any ideas for events that you would like to coordinate (email@example.com).

 Become a Rocky Mountain Chapter Board Member!

-We are always looking for a new board members for the Rocky Mountain Chapter.
-Being on the Board doesn't require a huge time commitment, but allows you to get more involved with regional wetland events, help direct the activities of the chapter and establish key relationships with other wetland professionals.
-Please volunteer or nominate others by emailing Andy Herb at email@example.com.
+We are always looking for new Board members for the Rocky Mountain Chapter.
+Being on the Board does not require a huge time commitment but allows you to get more involved with regional wetland events, help direct the activities of the chapter, and establish relationships with other wetland professionals.
+For more information regarding volunteering, please email Becky Pierce at firstname.lastname@example.org.
 Below is a summary of the key responsibilities for all of the Board positions (adapted from the Chapter Standing Rules):

 President: Responsible for the business of the Chapter, including making appointments authorized in the Standing Rules, establishing committees required for the business of the Chapter and exercising such other responsibilities determined from time to time by action of the Chapter or the Board.
 The President also chairs all meetings of the Chapter and the Board.
 1-year term.